Transfer credit policies

 The University of Washington subscribes to the Direct Transfer Agreement as follows:

-• The UW transfers credit on a course-by-course basis.
-However, approved DTA degree-holders may use transfer courses toward the UW Areas of Knowledge requirements comparable to those the community college used toward DTA associate degree distribution requirements—even if those courses would not otherwise be allowed toward specific Areas of Knowledge requirements at the UW—if doing so is to the student’s advantage.
+- The UW transfers credit on a course-by-course basis.
+However, approved DTA degree-holders may use transfer courses toward the UW Areas of Inquiry requirements comparable to those the community college used toward DTA associate degree distribution requirements—even if those courses would not otherwise be allowed toward specific Areas of Inquiry requirements at the UW—if doing so is to the student’s advantage.

-1. Students who have completed the minimum of 45 credits of distribution (15-15-15) as part of their DTA degree will be required to take an additional 5 credits in each area plus an additional 15 credits drawn from their choice of one or more of the three areas in order to satisfy the Arts and Sciences Areas of Knowledge requirement.
+- Students who have completed the minimum of 45 credits of distribution (15-15-15) as part of their DTA degree will be required to take an additional 5 credits in each area plus an additional 15 credits drawn from their choice of one or more of the three areas in order to satisfy the Arts and Sciences Areas of Inquiry requirement.

-2. Up to 15 credits in the student’s major may be applied towards the 75-credit Areas of Knowledge requirement.
+- Up to 15 credits in the student’s major may be applied towards the 75-credit Areas of Inquiry requirement.

-3. Students who complete first-year language courses as a part of the transfer degree distribution requirement, and later use that foreign language to satisfy the Arts and Science language proficiency requirement (see item 4), may NOT use those foreign language credits towards the Arts and Science Areas of Knowledge requirement.
+- Students who complete first-year language courses as a part of the transfer degree distribution requirement, and later use that foreign language to satisfy the Arts and Science language proficiency requirement (see item 4), may NOT use those foreign language credits towards the Arts and Science Areas of Inquiry requirement.

 Note: Additional courses taken at the UW to fulfill general education or proficiency requirements may be upper division courses; students will not be required to complete additional lower division courses at the UW.